 I am a huge fan of containers and I think small wooden boxes are just the best for holding all types of things.
 Plus you can make a wooden box your style in just a few swipes of the hand!
 This DIY Floral Painted Wooden Box is maybe my favorite one.

 This project really could not be much easier.
-There are endless ways you could paint a wooden box, but for this project I decided to stick with a flower + plant theme.
+There are endless ways you could hand paint on a wooden box, but for this project I decided to stick with a flower + plant theme.

-I started by doing just a little bit of doodling on a scrap piece of paper.
+I started by doing just a little bit of flower designs for painting on wood doodling on a scrap piece of paper.
 I drew about 4 or 5 different simple flowers and leaf type combinations.
 I ended up modifying some of those designs, but I found it very helpful to have a few ideas to start pulling from when it was time to paint.

 Make sure you give your paint pen a good few shakes to mix up the paint.
 Also, tap the marker tip a few times on a spare piece of paper to allow for any big globs of paint to get out, before starting on your wooden box.